 - Halcyon Hot Springs – Just over an hour drive from Revelstoke you’ll find the beautiful Halcyon Resort and Hot Springs.
 This luxurious resort is home to some stunning hot springs!
 You can buy a drop-in pass to visit or stay at the resort for unlimited access to the hot springs.
 It isn’t a cheap place to stay so these hot springs are best suited for those happy to splurge a little.
 You can book a room online through Booking.com here!

 - Halfway Hot Springs – Just over an hour and a half from Revelstoke you will find Halfway River Hot Springs.
 These hot springs are natural and are run by BC Parks, so they are free to visit!
 These hot springs in particular are more popular for summer months.
 This is because the access road is closed during the winter months.
 You are still able to visit in the winter, but you have to hike about 12 kilometers (7.5 miles) each way.

 - Crazy Creek Resort – Located 30 minutes west of Revelstoke you’ll find the Crazy Creek Resort that has four hot pools which are open to the public.
-For only $15.95 you can enter the pools and have a soak.
+For only $17.95 CAD you can enter the pools and have a soak.
 Of course, you can also book accommodation or campsites here and enjoy the hot pools as often as you like!
-Visit their website to book.
+You can book a stay at the resort online.

 Hot tip: If you really love hot springs, then consider spending a night or two in the town of Nakusp.
 Not only can you hit up a few hot springs on the drive from Revelstoke to Nakusp, but you can also visit the Nakusp Hot Springs once you’re there.